Middlemount

 Residential development activity is lower than average in Middlemount according to AreaSearch's national comparison of local real estate markets

-Middlemount had minimal construction activity from 2016 to 2020, with less than one new dwelling approved annually.
+Middlemount had minimal construction activity from 2016 to 2020 with less than one new dwelling approved annually.
 Only two dwellings were approved over this five-year period.
-This low development level reflects the rural nature of Middlemount, where housing needs typically drive development rather than broad market demand.
+This low development level reflects the rural nature of Middlemount, where housing development is typically driven by specific local needs rather than broader market demand.

-The small sample size means individual projects can significantly influence annual growth and relativity statistics.
-Compared to the Rest of Qld, Middlemount has much lower development activity.
-Its development pattern is also well below national averages.
+The small sample size means that individual projects can significantly influence annual growth and relativity statistics.
+Compared to Rest of Qld, Middlemount had much lower development activity during this period.
+Its development pattern was also well below national averages for the same years.

 Frequently Asked Questions - Development